top of page

 The Most Prestigious Pastry Competition In The World

-Representing 52 nations and attracting over 200,000 visitors during the Finale, it stands as the most prestigious international pastry event.
+With 52 countries competing and more than 200,000 visitors attending the Finale, the Coupe du Monde de la Pâtisserie stands as the most prestigious event in international pastry.

 The Pastry World Cup (Coupe du Monde de La Patisserie) is organized by the global brand Sirha Food®, part of the GL events group.